ChrLackner/webgpu_pyodide_experiments/README.md

 ## Running the server

-Run `python dev.py` and open `http://localhost:8000/dev.html`.
-Everytime you change some code, the website is automatically hot-reloaded (pyodide stays alive) and `webgpu.py` reloaded and executed.
+Run `python dev.py` and open `http://localhost:8000/index.html`.
+Everytime you change some code, the website is automatically hot-reloaded (pyodide stays alive) and the `webgpu` package is reloaded and executed.
-For the hot-reload feature you need to have 'websockets' and 'watchdog' installed
+For the hot-reload feature you need to have the python packages `websockets` and `watchdog` installed